 In 2012, I taught one of the sessions for True Scrap 3, and my contribution was a forty minute video workshop entitled The Perfect Collection.
 The idea was to take a collection pack of patterned papers and use it until it was all gone, creating a stack of layouts that stretched that paper investment to lots of scrapbooking!
 That workshop remains available, but it is time to return to that idea with something new.

-Return to the Collection showcases six layouts from start to finish, using one collection pack – Wild & Free from Glitz Design – but instead of the limited embellishment focus of The Perfect Collection, this time the pages feature a more embellished style and a range of techniques.
+Return to the Collection showcases six layouts from start to finish, using one collection pack – the Wild & Free collection from Glitz Design – but instead of the limited embellishment focus of The Perfect Collection, this time the pages feature a more embellished style and a range of techniques.

 …Examples include both single and double page layouts and a variety of numbers and sizes of the photographs.
 My pages are all 12×12 (making a 24×12 double page) but you could adapt the ideas to other page sizes if you prefer.

 …Techniques and design ideas are easily adapted to the collection of your choice.
 You’re welcome to follow along with Wild & Free, but my aim is to give you the confidence to use these tips with the papers you love.
 In fact, many of the early bird participants reported that Wild & Free was really not their style, but they were still able to apply the strategies to papers they loved.
 That’s exactly what I hoped for, since my goal is always to help you find things that will work in your own way so you find some creative independence rather than just duplicating any particular project.

 …The design process for each layout includes building and embellishing, with all of that explained on video, including my reasons behind each choice.
 I do not teach in a ‘glue this here and stamp that there’ fashion, and always value the ‘why’ more than the ‘do’ in sharing my scrapbooking process.